gbif/hp-gb32/programme.md

 *Overall objective: to explore and catalyse collaboration across multiple EU institutions, in partnership with Biodiversa+, GBIF Secretariat and nodes, to exploit fully the opportunities for scaling up and harmonising efforts to improve availability of data for  implementation of European and global biodiversity objectives.*

+*Please note that in order to access the meeting room, all attendees will be asked to submit information on name, nationality, etc. *